The risks of over-exposure.

 Become a Patron of Ask Leo! and go ad-free!

-What to do when your information is involved in a breach
+When your information is involved in a breach

 - If you reuse the same password elsewhere, change those passwords also; make them strong and unique.